Ophiocordyceps sinensis: Morphological features

 Ophiocordyceps sinensis consists of two parts, a fungal endosclerotium (within the caterpillar) and stroma.
-The stroma is the upper fungal part and is dark brown or black, but can be a yellow color when fresh, and longer than the caterpillar itself, usually 4–10 cm.
+The stroma varies from dark brown or black, but can be a yellow color when fresh, and longer than the caterpillar itself, usually 4–10 cm.
 It grows singly from the larval head, and is clavate, sublanceolate or fusiform, and distinct from the stipe (stalk).
 The stipe is slender, glabrous, and longitudinally furrowed or ridged.

 The fertile part of the stroma is the head.
 The head is granular because of the ostioles of the embedded perithecia.
 The perithecia are ordinally arranged and ovoid.
 The asci are cylindrical or slightly tapering at both ends, and may be straight or curved, with a capitate and hemispheroid apex, and may be two to four spored.
 Similarly, ascospores are hyaline, filiform, multiseptate at a length of 5–12 μm and subattenuated on both sides.
 Perithecial, ascus and ascospore characters in the fruiting bodies are the key identification characteristics of O. sinensis.

-Ophiocordyceps (Petch) Kobayasi species produce whole ascospores and do not separate into part spores.
+Ophiocordyceps species produce whole ascospores and do not separate into part spores.
 This is different from other Cordyceps species, which produce either immersed or superficial perithecia perpendicular to stromal surface, and the ascospores at maturity are disarticulated into part spores.
-Generally Cordyceps species possess brightly colored and fleshy stromata, but O. sinensis has dark pigments and tough to pliant stromata, a typical characteristic feature of most of the Ophiocordyceps species.
+Generally, Cordyceps species possess brightly colored and fleshy stromata, but O. sinensis has dark pigments and tough to pliant stromata, a typical characteristic feature of most of the Ophiocordyceps species.

 Developments in classification

+Ophiocordyceps sinensis after being harvested (Darchula, Nepal).

-The species was first described scientifically by Miles Berkeley in 1843 as Sphaeria sinensis; Pier Andrea Saccardo transferred the species to the genus Cordyceps in 1878.
-The fungus was known as Cordyceps sinensis until 2007, when molecular analysis was used to amend the classification of the Cordycipitaceae and the Clavicipitaceae, resulting in the naming of a new family Ophiocordycipitaceae and the transfer of several Cordyceps species including C. sinensis to the genus Ophiocordyceps.
+The species was first described scientifically by Miles Berkeley in 1843 as Sphaeria sinensis.
+The species was later reclassified Cordyceps in 1878 by Pier Andrea Saccardo.
+The fungus was known as Cordyceps sinensis until 2007, when molecular analytical techniques were used to amend the classification of Cordycipitaceae and Clavicipitaceae, resulting in the naming of a new family Ophiocordycipitaceae and the reclassification of several Cordyceps species, including C. sinensis, to the genus Ophiocordyceps.